 iOS 14 Features

-iOS 14 rumors are starting to outline the new operating system in detail and here’s what we know thus far.
+iOS 14 rumors have outlined the new operating system in detail and here’s what we know thus far.

 We know that Apple is reportedly planning to bring a time-of-flight 3D rear camera to the iPhone 12 Pro.
 If true, the devices will likely feature improved Augmented Reality (AR) supported by iOS 14.

 Apple is reportedly developing an AR app, codenamed Gobi, that will let users gather more information about the world around them.
 The company is apparently testing integration at Apple Stores and Starbucks.